Are you feeling adventurous? Then visit Lazy F and explore miles of unmarked trails.

 -From Houston – Take US 59 to US 87 in Victoria.
 Take US 59 from Houston to Victoria.
 As you are coming into Victoria on US 59, take N. Loop 463 to the right and go around Victoria to US 87 (approx 7 miles).
 Take US 87 to Cuero, being careful to turn left on US 87 at McDonalds across from the Exxon.
 Approx 3 miles out of Cuero, you will cross the big iron Guadalupe River Bridge, remember to bear to the right at the “Y” and stay on US 87.
 When you pass through Westhoff, go 7 more miles.
 You will top a hill with a Sprint PCS telephone tower on the right.
 Cross both the big bridges and go 1/2 mile further to a sweeping left hand curve in US 87.
 In the curve is FM 1116 to Pilgrim and Gonzales.
 Turn right on FM 1116 (only way to turn).
 Go 1 mile and look for large white cattle guard on the right that says (LOS ARROYOS LAZY F RANCH).
 Turn in and go to main house.
 If you miss it and go to the town of Pilgrim, turn around and go back 3 miles.

-Running water, bathrooms, camping (primitive and with hook ups) pens, picnic tables, large shade trees, hitching posts, rental house and several rental cabins, with a pool (for an extra fee pool can be heated in the winter).
+Facilities: Running water, bathrooms, camping, 7 RV / LQ trailer electric and water hookups, pens, picnic tables, large shade trees, hitching posts, and several rental cabins, with a pool (for an extra fee pool can be heated in the winter).

 Fees: Prices may change so please call the ranch for the most current information.